ju4nk4/ISR_vol_img/README.md

 Donald Shepard.
 A two-dimensional interpolation function for irregularly-spaced data.
 In Proceedings of the 1968 23rd ACM national conference, pages 517–524, 1968. \
 In the project, we extended the Shepard algorithm for including: gradient estimations, filtering of missing data, efficiency and parallelization as well as vectorized operations from processor level.
 All these are novel contributions which are briefly described in our manuscript.

-+ In our implementation, we modified the Shepard implementation from John Burkardt \ https://people.sc.fsu.edu/~jburkardt/
++ In our implementation, we modified the Shepard implementation from John Burkardt,

-+ For Convex-Hull computations, we used the implementation by Miguel Vieira \
+https://people.sc.fsu.edu/~jburkardt/

-https://github.com/MiguelVieira
++ For Convex-Hull computations, we used the implementation by Miguel Vieira, https://github.com/MiguelVieira